ArtisanMobile/devdocs/_posts/2013-10-22-getting-started.md

 </div>

 ##Name your view controllers
-The Artisan SDK adds the property artisanNameTag to all UIViewController classes through the use if an Objective-C category.
+The Artisan SDK adds the property artisanNameTag to all UIViewController classes through the use of an Objective-C category.

 If the artisanNameTag property is assigned the Artisan platform will use the artisanNameTag instead of the generated name when displaying the view controller while building an experiment and in analytic reports.